JasonLocklin/Dissertation/Prisms/Methods.md

 trials), and was therefore removed from that component of the analysis.

-TODO: [tbl:Prisms] goes about here.
-Caption: Table (a), above, includes demographic information for the patients, as well as performance on star cancellation, bell cancellation, and figure copying, all before and after prism adaptation (See Results for analysis).
+![Table (a), above, includes demographic information for the patients, as well as performance on star cancellation, bell cancellation, and figure copying, all before and after prism adaptation (See Results for analysis).
 For star and bell cancellation, values indicate the percentage of left-sided targets omitted.
 For figure copying, a "+" indicates the presence of neglect.
 Table (b), below, includes performance on the line bisection (LB), temporal estimation (TE), and spatial working memory (SWM) tasks.
 Line bisection is recorded as percentage of line length, with positive values indicating rightward bias.
 TE values represent the slope of a linear model of the log-log transformed real and estimated time intervals.
 A value of 1 indicates would indicate estimates that increase in proportion to actual time intervals.
-SWM values indicate accuracy based on hits minus false alarms.
+SWM values indicate accuracy based on hits minus false alarms.](tbl.Prisms.pdf.png)